Anubhvv/2D-Transformations/README.md

 4 quadrants are displayed.

-NOTE: Give points of polygon in either cyclic or non cyclic order Works fine for a single point and line.
+NOTE: Give points of polygon in either cyclic or non cyclic order.
+Works fine for a single point and line.
 SIngle point (pixel) is too small to easily detect.
 *********************************************